The Future of Tropical Livestock Systems

 Learning goals

-2. To navigate the various people-profit-planet sustainability objectives for livestock systems, such as food production, market participation, climate change, biodiversity, circularity, and feed-food competition.
+1. Navigate the various people-profit-planet sustainability objectives for livestock systems at farm and food system level, such as livelihood, food production, climate change, biodiversity, and feed-food competition.

-3. To identify the technical, social and institutional changes required for facilitating system transition, such as technology development and adoption, financing, and policies.
+1. Identify the technical, social and institutional changes required for facilitating system transition, such as technology development and adoption, financing, and policy reform.

 General information